Sdefendre/LifeCommandOS/docs/buy-me-coffee.md

 # Buy Me a Coffee Integration

-This document explains the "Buy Me a Coffee" integration added to DefendreSolutions.
+This document explains the "Buy Me a Coffee" integration added to Life Command OS.

 ## Overview